shravansunil/Formal-Verification-/README.md

   ## Equivalence Checking

   ### The bash script
   This script treats the circuit as a transition model and does equivalence checking using the Yosys Sat Solver.
+This takes the design files which are given in the repo as circuit_A.v and circuit_B.v

     ```tcl
     # 1. Load Circuit A and rename the module 'ref' to 'gold' since the design file had it named the same.